Explore - Introduction

 For basic support, please make sure to first check our tutorial page.
 If you still need help, don’t hesitate to contact us.

-In general, the WWF Biodiversity Risk Filter follows a four-level hierarchy: 1) risk type, 2) risk category, 3) indicator and, 4) metric.
+The WWF Biodiversity Risk Filter framework follows a four-level hierarchy:

-The indicators are based predominantly on freely available external, peer-reviewed datasets.
-These indicators are reviewed and updated (either with new data or with a new indicator) every two years, drawing upon the latest research and best available data.
+The data in the WWF WRF is reviewed and updated (either with new data or with a new indicator) biennially, drawing upon the latest research and best available data.

 For more information, please check the latest methodology documentation available on the Data & Methods page.